sparsonslab/dmaple-android/app/src/main/java/com/scepticalphysiologist/dmaple/ui/record/README.md

-## record: Views of the Camera Field and Spatio-temporal Map
+# Views of the Camera Field and Spatio-temporal Map

 These classes make up the view of the [`Recorder`](../Recorder.kt) fragment.
 They form overlapping layers of a single frame layout, from top to bottom: